 - European Wilderness Quality Standard Audit : 2017

-- WILDCoast Uniqueness: Chalk cliffs with beech forest on top, narrow strip of sea, and a WILDCoast with not fishing
+- WILDCoast Uniqueness: Chalk cliffs with beech forest on top, narrow strip of sea, and a WILDCoast without fishing activities

-Thanks to the effects of climate, terrain and soil, the Jasmund National Park has an unusually broad range of habitats.
-The beech forests colonise a wide spectrum of locations that are rich or poor in nutrient content, dry or wet, and on chalk as well as outwash substrates.
+Thanks to the local combination of climate, topography and soil, the Jasmund National Park has an unusually broad range of habitats.
+The beech forests colonise a wide spectrum of locations that are rich or poor in nutrient content, dry or wet, and on chalk as well as on washed out substrates.
 Different bog types are incorporated in the forest like mosaics, and the chalk plateau is crossed by a network of streams.
 During the last ice age, the Jasmund chalk substrate was covered and compressed by glaciers several times.
 In the post-glacial period when the Baltic Sea developed, the unusually dynamic chalk coast of the forest landscape emerged steeply from the sea, forming Jasmund WILDCoast.

 Wilderness Tourism Experience